gmnmedeiros/gmnmedeiros/README.md

 ### Peace be upon you! 👋

-#### 📚 I'm a Computing Master's student @ UFPB.
+#### 📚 I study Distributed Computing at a Master's level @ UFPB M. Sc.
+Program.
 I research mostly AI, Smart Cities and things as such.

 #### 📚 I'm also pursuing a Data Science Specialist degree at Mackenzie Presbyterian University